syntalos/syntalos/docs/modules/triled-tracker.rst

 a triangle of red/green/blue LEDs.

 .. warning::
-    This module was useful in the past, but better methods and sensors exist now for tracking.
-It has not been updated for a while.
+    This module was very useful in the past, but better software methods as well as hardware sensors are now available for more reliable, faster and less invasive animal tracking
+    The module has not been updated for a while.

 Usage